oubino/locpix_points/README.rst

 * Require `micromamba <https://mamba.readthedocs.io/en/latest/>`_ [recommended] or anaconda/miniconda/mamba
     * For all commands below replace micromamba with conda etc. depending on which you have installed
 * wandb for training/evaluating models
-    * Set up an account and login using instructions at `wandb <https://docs.wandb.ai/quickstart/>`
+    * Set up an account and login using instructions at `wandb <https://docs.wandb.ai/quickstart/>`_
+    * Make a note of your user-name for future use
 * Requires environments 1 and 2 below

 Environment 1 (locpix-points)